-- 75. This applies to both horses imported from the EU or from a third country. - 76.
-If a horse is imported with a valid passport (issued by a recognised body, national branch of an international organisation/association or competent authority) under EU law, the PIO should: - register the horse on your database and upload it to ScotEquine as a 'New' record within 1 week; and - record the original food chain status of the horse. - 77.
-If a horse is imported without a valid passport the PIO should:
+- 75. This applies to horses imported from any country outside of the UK. - 76.
+If a horse is imported with a valid passport (issued by a recognised body, national branch of an international organisation/association or competent authority), the PIO should: - register the horse on your database and upload it to ScotEquine as a 'New' record within 1 week; and - record the original food chain status of the horse. - 77.
+If a horse is imported without a valid passport the PIO should: - register the horse on their database and upload it to ScotEquine as a 'new reissue' record within 1 week.
+The keeper will need to apply for a duplicate or replacement passport and arrange microchipping; and

-- register the horse on their database and upload it to ScotEquine as a 'new reissue' record within 1 week.
-The keeper will need to apply for a duplicate or replacement passport and arrange microchipping; and - ensure that the horse is be signed out of the food chain on both ScotEquine and at Part II Section II (or Section IX Part II in pre-2016 issued passports) of the passport. - 78.
+- ensure that the horse is be signed out of the food chain on both ScotEquine and at Part II Section II (or Section IX Part II in pre-2016 issued passports) of the passport. - 78.
 PIOs creating records for imported horses should communicate the changes made to the PIO in the country with whom the horse is registered.